TREND: Truncated Generalized Normal Density Estimation of Inception Embeddings for GAN Evaluation: Analysis of Inception Features

 \section{Analysis of Inception Features}

-The Inception model pre-trained using the ImageNet dataset~\cite{imagenet} is widely used as an image embedding function in most state-of-the-art GAN evaluation metrics~\cite{IS, FID, KID, infinity}.
+The Inception model pre-trained using the ImageNet dataset~\cite{imagenet} is widely used as an image embedding function in most state-of-the-art GAN evaluation metrics~\cite{IS,FID,KID,infinity}.
 The 2048-dimensional Inception feature is the output of the last pooling layer before the fully connected layer of the model.
 In this section, we thoroughly analyze the distribution and characteristics of the Inception features.

 In \figurename~\ref{fig:acts}, histograms of the Inception features from the validation split of the ImageNet dataset are shown.
-Due to the limit of space, some representative feature dimensions are chosen out of the 2048 dimensions.
+Some representative feature dimensions are chosen out of the 2048 dimensions.
 From the figure, we find the following observations.

 First, the distribution of the Inception feature is left-truncated.
-This is because the Inception model uses the ReLU as the activation function, where the negative values are set to zero.
+This is because the Inception model uses the ReLU as the activation function, by which the negative values are set to zero.

 Second, the shapes of the distributions differ from normal distributions.
 The distributions in~\figurename~\ref{fig:acts} have sharper peaks than normal distributions, i.e., they are leptokurtic.
 When the truncation at zero is excluded, the kurtosis value of the Inception features for the ImageNet dataset is measured as 28.6 on average across dimensions, which is larger than that of the normal distribution (which is 3).
-Furthermore, the measured kurtosis ranges from 1.3 to 592.2 with a median of 8.5, implying that the sharpness varies according to the dimension.
+Furthermore, the measured kurtosis ranges from 1.3 to 592.2 with a median of 8.5, implying that the sharpness significantly varies according to the dimension.

 Third, the Inception feature dimensions are nearly independent with each other.
-We measure the Pearson correlation coefficient (PCC) value between each pair of dimensions, which is shown in~\figurename~\ref{fig:pcchist}.
+We measure the Pearson correlation coefficient (PCC) value between each pair of dimensions.
 The average PCC is 0.055 with a standard deviation of 0.046.
-The scatter plots in~\figurename~\ref{fig:scatter} also confirm approximate independence between dimensions.
 While FID uses a multivariate normal distribution, the independence allows us to separately estimate the dimension-wise distributions.
 This can significantly reduce the number of parameters to be estimated.
+More details of the independence are presented in Section~\ref{sup:independence}.

 FID does not consider these characteristics, which consequently may lead to unreliable and inaccurate evaluation results.
 In order to address this issue, we propose a new method with more accurate modeling of the distributions of the Inception features in the following section.